What Is PF Tek?

 Vermiculite is used in the PF Tek due to its absorbent qualities.
 It allows water, air and nutrients to effectively penetrate the substrate.
 Water retention and air flow are crucial for complete colonisation of the substrate.

-Vermiculite can be purchased from most garden centres.
+Vermiculite can be purchased here.

 In this guide we prepare sufficient substrate to 3/4 fill 6 mason jars.
 The PF Tek can be measured as a ratio of 2:1:1.
 2 parts vermiculite: 1 part brown rice flour: 1 part water.
 In this guide we will be using mason jars to measure quanitites.